Las Vegas Accounting Services

 We prepare compiled and reviewed statements but do not perform audits.
 If your firm needs an audit, we can refer you to a reputable company that performs them.

 Compilation.
-This is merely an assurance by the CPA firm that the financial statements have been issued by management in accordance with GAAP.
+This is merely an assurance by an accountant that the financial statements have been issued by management in accordance with GAAP.
 No opinion as to the fairness of the financial statements is given.

 Review.
-More than a Compilation but substantially less than an Audit (see below), a review entails a series of tests and analyses by the CPA firm to give a limited level of assurance that the financial statements do not require any material modifications as well as being in accordance with GAAP.
+More than a Compilation but substantially less than an Audit (see below), a review entails a series of tests and analyses by an accountant to give a limited level of assurance that the financial statements do not require any material modifications as well as being in accordance with GAAP.